 We've discussed how to target people who have visited your site.
 However, you can take this one step further through link targeting.

-In a nutshell, this is the process of putting your retargeting pixel code from Facebook or Google in a ‘short link‘.
+In a nutshell, link targeting is the process of putting your retargeting pixel code from Facebook or Google in a short link.
 As a result, anyone who clicks on the link (not just people who've visited your site) will be added to your retargeting pixel.

-This means you can use link retargeting in virtually all of your marketing content and materials.
+You can use link retargeting in virtually all of your marketing content.
 It broadens your reach and scope by incorporating consumers who have interacted with your links but perhaps not your website (yet).

 Under Default Link Options, you can enable both tracking and Google Analytics.
-Then in the Global Head Scripts text box, you can simply paste in your Google or Facebook pixel code, which is all you'll need to get started.
+Next, in the Global Head Scripts text box, you can paste in your Google or Facebook pixel code.
+That's all you'll need to get started.

-In today’s crowded online environment, it can be difficult to capture (and keep) consumers’ attention.
-You’re tasked with not only motivating shoppers to visit your site, but also bringing them back once they leave.
+In today’s crowded online environment, it can be difficult to capture (and keep) consumers' attention.
+Not only do you need to motivate shoppers to visit your site, but you also need a way to bring them back after they leave.

-Fortunately, retargeting makes facilitating engagement easier.
+Fortunately, knowing how to do retargeting facilitates engagement easier.
 For more effective retargeting, you can: